planet-nine-app/sessionless/README.md

 ## Secondary systems

-The real power of sessionless comes from the fact that since no secret is shared with every API call, calls can be passed off to untrusted devices without fear of credentials getting stolen.
+The real power of sessionless comes from the fact that since no secret is shared with every API call, calls can be passed off to untrusted devices and apps without fear of credentials getting stolen.
 This means we can combine messages into one, and through that mechanism we can associate a public key in a secondary system with a user in a primary system.

 ## Primary and secondary systems and why Sessionless is different